dkochmanski/charming-clim/doc/grafts.md

 There is one more unanswered question - how can we program applications with a specific device limitations in mind?
 As we have discussed earlier default sheet unit should be dip and default sheet orientation is the same as a physical sheet.
-Answering it requires some additional thought and it is a material for a separate chapter.
-We will focus on port and graft implementation instead.
+Providing means to change defaults requires additional thought and is a material for a separate chapter.
+We will focus now on the port and the graft implementation instead.

 <!-- Writing applications for terminal require a special kind of focus: the space is -->
 <!-- very limited and off-by-one errors yield a huge difference in visual apperance in -->